VMware vSphere vs. vCenter vs. ESXi – Differences, Benefits, and More

 vCenter vs. vSphere

 It’s difficult to compare vSphere vs. vCenter because vCenter is a component of vSphere – not a competing product.
-Better to think of vCenter as component of a vSphere deployment, that enabled advanced management scenarios.
+When looking at the difference between vSphere and vCenter, it’s better to think of vCenter as component of a vSphere deployment, that enabled advanced management scenarios.

 What Is VMware ESXi?

 VMware ESXi is yet another component of vSphere.
 It is also one of the most popular components because it delivers the core virtualization services organizations need.
-It is a bare-metal hypervisor and delivers a host of critical capabilities and features.
+It is a bare-metal hypervisor, that sits atop the ESXi host, and delivers an array of critical capabilities and features.

-This type of hypervisor installs directly onto a physical machine and creates the separation necessary to divide it into one or more virtual machines.
+So ESXi is a type of hypervisor, specifically a VMware hypervisor, installed directly onto a physical machine, which creates the separation necessary to divide it into one or more virtual machines.
 And thanks to ESXi’s small footprint, it requires minimal system resources for itself, leaving more for the VMs to use.
 It is also highly flexible, delivers outstanding security, and offers an intuitive interface that’s easy to use.

 What Does ESXi Do?